Return of the Mack: Impact and legacy

-In 2007, Stylus Magazine ranked it number 40 on its list of the "Top 50 One-Hit Wonders", stating that "over plush keyboards, fake turntable scratches, and a rhythm track that will be around 'til time immemorial, Morrison relates his griefs with an ex who he’s returned to—what?
+In December 1996, Melody Maker ranked "Return of the Mack" number nine in their list of "Singles of the Year", writing, "Forever playing in the mini-cab home, smooth and assured and absolutely f**ing diamond-sharp, Mark Morrison ruled supreme.
+The first great British swing record."
+In 2007, Stylus Magazine ranked it number 40 on its list of the "Top 50 One-Hit Wonders", stating that "over plush keyboards, fake turntable scratches, and a rhythm track that will be around 'til time immemorial, Morrison relates his griefs with an ex who he's returned to—what?
 Gloat in her face?
-Point out he’s still surviving, even thriving?
-Nope, he’s really returned to show what sleek R&B grooves and odd vocal cadences he’s developed since being dumped."

-In 2012, Porcys listed "Return of the Mack" at number 71 in their ranking of "100 Singles 1990-1999".
+Point out he's still surviving, even thriving?
+Nope, he's really returned to show what sleek R&B grooves and odd vocal cadences he's developed since being dumped."
+In August 2012, Polish Porcys ranked "Return of the Mack" number 71 in their list of "100 Singles 1990-1999".

-In 2017, BuzzFeed listed it at number 48 in their list of "The 101 Greatest Dance Songs of the '90s".

-In 2019, Billboard placed it at number 102 in their ranking of "Billboards Top Songs of the '90s".
+In 2017, Billboard magazine ranked it number five in their list of "The 100 Greatest Pop Songs of 1997", writing, "From its first seconds, "Return" busts through the wall like the Kool-Aid Man, and just picks up stream from there, more undeniable in its boom-bap strut with each You liiiiiied to me braying and Once again! ad lib.
+Between this, Vanilla Ice's "Ice Ice Baby" and Backstreet Boys' "Everybody (Backstreet's Back)", the '90s proved beyond a doubt that you don't need to be gone in the first place to have a triumphant banger proclaiming your return."
+Same year, BuzzFeed ranked it number 48 in their list of "The 101 Greatest Dance Songs of the '90s".
+In 2019, Billboard ranked it number 102 in their ranking of "Billboard's Top Songs of the '90s" while in October 2023, it was ranked number 318 in their "500 Best Pop Songs of All Time".